-Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations Audit 4 c. they have no impacts on heritage items (including areas of archaeological sensitivity), threatened species, populations or ecological communities beyond the impacts approved under the terms of this approval; and the establishment and use of the facility can be carried out and managed within the performance outcomes set out in the terms of this approval, including in relation to environmental impacts.
-Bellata Signalling StorageBobbiwaa South Ballast SITE E ESTABLISHMENT WORKS A17 Site Establishment Management Plan The Proponent must prepare and submit for approval to the Planning Secretary one (1) month before the establishment of any construction ancillary facility (excluding minor construction ancillary facilities established under Condition A21) a Site Establishment Management Plan.
+Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations Audit 5 c. they have no impacts on heritage items (including areas of archaeological sensitivity), threatened species, populations or ecological communities beyond the impacts approved under the terms of this approval; and d. the establishment and use of the facility can be carried out and managed within the performance outcomes set out in the terms of this approval, including in relation to environmental impacts.
+Tapscott Road A Minor Ancillary Facility Checklist (Tapscott Road, Revision 3) was prepared to assess the proposed Minor Ancillary Facility against the requirements of CoA 21 and all other environmental requirements.
+This checklist was approved by Steve Fermio (DPE representative) on 5 February 2023.
+A Minor Ancillary Facility Assessment Checklist (North Star, Revision 5) was prepared for an extension of time.
+This checklist was approved by Steve Fermio (DPE representative) on 7 July 2023.
+A Minor Ancillary Facility Assessment Checklist (Croppa Creek, Revision 5) was prepared for an extension of time.
+This checklist was approved by Steve Fermio (DPE representative) on 16 June 2023.
+SITE E STABLISHMENT WORKS A17 Site Establishment Management Plan The Proponent must prepare and submit for approval to the Planning Secretary one (1) month before the establishment of any construction ancillary facility (excluding minor construction ancillary facilities established under Condition A21) a Site Establishment Management Plan.
 The Plan must be prepared in consultation with the relevant council/s and TfNSW.
-The Site Establishment Management Plan must detail the management of the establishment of the construction ancillary facilities and must include: a. a description of activities to be undertaken during establishment of the construction ancillary facility (including indicative scheduling and duration of works to be undertaken at the site); b. figures illustrating the proposed operational site layout/s; Condition met during Audit 2 for the site.
+The Site Establishment Management Plan must detail the management of the establishment of the construction ancillary facilities and must include: a. a description of activities to be undertaken during establishment of the construction ancillary facility (including indicative scheduling and Condition met during Audit 2 for the site.
 The SEMP was received by DPIE 03/02/2021.
 As confirmed in condition A8, more than one month before the start date of construction 10/04/2021.
 SEMP s2.1 contains a consultation summary, and Appendix B contains consultation records.
 As required by condition A17 evidence is provided of consultation with Transport for NSW, Narrabri Shire Council, Moree Plains Shire Council; and Gwydir Shire Council in preparation of the SEMP.
 The SEMP details the management of the establishment of the construction ancillary facilities in s6 and Section 7.3.
-Evidence: Email submission confirmation received 03/02/2021 from the Department in response to Tran4M request for SEMP review and approval following endorsement by the project Environmental Representative.
-Inland Rail letter 15/04/2021 EPBC Approval 2016/7729 - Condition 2 Notification, notification of the start of construction.
-Not triggered
+Evidence: Email submission confirmation received 03/02/2021 from the Department in response to Tran4M request for SEMP review and approval following endorsement by the project Not triggered